-In 2013, 96 percent liver transplantation dead donor liver was used, and only 4 percent of used segments from a living donor.
+In 2013, a 96 percent liver transplantation dead donor liver was used, and only 4 percent of used segments from a living donor.

 Liver transplantation - this is a serious operation that involves several risks and potential complications, depending on the severity, including:

-- Blood clots in the hepatic artery, which supplies blood to the liver;
+- blood clots in the hepatic artery, which supplies blood to the liver;

 - organ rejection, when the body does not accept donor liver (usually within the first 3-6 months after surgery);